- Home /

 Mainstream Classes with ALA Class

 Students scoring from 3.5 to 4.9 are placed in mainstream core classes with a period of English language development (ALA class).
 The ALA class, taught by an ESL certified teacher, is designed to provide language learning support in the four domains with the inclusion of core content and vocabulary.
 Students remain in an ALA class until they have demonstrated fluency on the ACCESS test.
 There are a few exceptions made for students that are receiving additional literacy support by another course due to special circumstances like an IEP.

 Students who have demonstrated fluency on the ACCESS test are monitored as they attend mainstream classes.
 In cases where students are not succeeding, they may be placed in an ALA class or another class to provide additional support.

 Communication from both elementary and secondary schools is provided in the student’s home language whenever possible to ensure that families have appropriate notice regarding school activities such as parent teacher conferences, extracurricular activities and other special events.
 Additionally, progress reports, report cards and other vital school information are communicated in the child’s home language when available.

 Parent outreach efforts include the utilization of technology to deliver timely, accessible information to parents in order to keep them informed and involved in the education of their child.
 The District advisory committee includes parents and students.
-Translation services are provided to parents of ELL students in order for families to fully understand the goals of the overall educational program and to help facilitate parent-teacher interaction.
+Translation services are provided to parents of EL students in order for families to fully understand the goals of the overall educational program and to help facilitate parent-teacher interaction.
 Furthermore, at certain community schools, social, medical and mental services are provided at no cost to district families in an attempt to remove barriers to academic success.
 Finally, free adult ESL and GED classes are offered to all district families to provide them an opportunity to develop English fluency.